 The front doors open conventionally but are electrically powered, with the driver's door opening automatically when you unlock the car with the key fob.
 Step inside and a press of the brake pedal will see the doors close behind you.
 With both doors open, there's brilliant access into and out of the car, so, for example, strapping a childseat into the rear is far easier than it would be in a conventional SUV.
 The Model X comes as standard with two rows of seats.
 If you specify the optional third seating row, the middle row seats move forward at the push of a button to aid access into the third row.
 Adults will fit into the very back but will probably need the middle row slid forward a bit if they're to travel in any real comfort.

-To start with, there are three Model X variants on offer, all fully electric with All-Wheel Drive as standard.
-The line-up starts with the '75D' variant costing around £77,000 which uses a 75kWh battery offering up to 259 miles of driving range.
-If you want to go further, faster, you'll be wanting the £85,000 '90D', where a 90kWh battery gives up to 303 miles of driving range.
-The ultimate option is the 'P100D' which costs around £122,000 and gives you a 100kWh battery claiming up to 336 miles of range.
-Bear in mind that from these figures, you can subtract a £4,500 government-funded Plug-in car grant.
+There are two Model X variants on offer, both fully electric with 100kWh battery power and All-Wheel Drive as standard.
+The line-up starts with the 'Long Range' variant costing around £83,000 offering up to 314 miles of driving range.
+If you want to go further and faster, you'll be wanting the £98,000 'Performance' version, which gives up to 301 miles of driving range.
 Only two seating rows are standard.
 For £2,700 more, you can get a 6-seater format that gives you two seats in the middle and two more at the back.
 Or for £3,000 more than the standard price, there's a 7-seat option that gives you three seats in the middle and two at the back.

 As you'd expect for the money, standard equipment is pretty comprehensive and includes this design's most unique touch, its gullwing-style 'Falcon Wing' doors, plus the largest panoramic windscreen in production.
 More conventional executive touches include full-LED headlamps, a powered tailgate, power-folding heated mirrors and keyless entry.
 In addition, as with the Model S, Model X owners will get regular over-the-air updates that will add safety and navigation features into their cars, while enhancing performance and improving the driving experience.
 In other words, if you buy a Model X, you'll regularly get into it and find it able to do something it couldn't do the previous day.

 The car responds best to nightly recharges, but will happily sit for a couple of weeks at an airport while you holiday without losing significant charge, though over longer stationary periods, the cells will slowly lose their charge.
 The batteries are guaranteed for 8 years.
-Tesla offers three battery model options, denoted by the kilowatt hours (kWh) of energy they store: 75, 90 or 100kWh.
-Tesla reckons that a 90kWh model can go well over 300 miles on the NEDC test, but a real-world range is more in the region of 250 miles.
-Opt for the entry-level 75kWh variant and that figure would probably fall to under 200 miles.
+Tesla reckons that a 'Long Range' model can go well over 314 miles on the WLTP test, but a real-world range is more in the region of 250 miles.
+Opt for the top 'Performance' version and the official figure falls to 301 miles and the real world return probably to around 200 miles.

 The Model X is a very desirable thing.
 It's also a very expensive thing.
 Still, if you were already going to spend upwards of £80,000 on a luxury SUV, it's certainly a more rational choice than something more conventional in this segment.

 Caveats are few.
 Yes, battery charging does require a little more thought than just topping up a tank and if a car is shared between a married couple for instance, you'll both need to be on the ball with it.
 Other than that, there's very little not to like.
-The interior is adventurous, the packaging is efficient and if you're able to go for the 90D or P100D models, the acceleration is quite simply astonishing.
+The interior is adventurous, the packaging is efficient and the acceleration is quite simply astonishing.
 Quite simply, the Model X sets a fresh standard for what cars of this kind can do.